-The objective of this course is to develop skill on the part of the student in the fundamental operations of cabinet work and furniture construction, using both hand and machine tools.
-This course is designed to add these skills to persons already in the trade, as well as persons seeking this training to develop an avocation.
+The objective of this course is to develop skill on the part of the student in the fundamental operations of carpentry and woodworking, using both hand and machine tools.
+The course includes background in general carpentry construction as well as interior finish and cabinet building.